Yvonne Jegede

-Yvonne Jegede is a Nigerian actress, film producer, model, and television personality; notable for producing 3 is Company.
+Yvonne Jegede is a Nigerian actress, film producer, model, and television personality, notable for producing 3 is Company.
 She rose to prominence after she made a cameo appearance in the music video "African Queen" by 2Face Idibia alongside Annie Macaulay.

 Early life and education

 Yvonne Jegede was born in Agenebode, Edo State, south-south Nigeria on the 25th of August 1983.
-She had her primary education in Lagos State,and secondary education in Langtang, Plateau State,Nigeria, before proceeding to the Girne American University, where she graduated with a bachelor's degree in International Relations.
+She had her primary education in Lagos State,and secondary education in Langtang, Plateau State, Nigeria, before proceeding to the Girne American University, where she graduated with a bachelor's degree in International Relations.

 Career

 Yvonne Jegede started her movie career in 2004 when she featured in the Nollywood movie Missing Angels.
 Her first major camera debut came up in 2005 with her appearance in the now popular music video for "African Queen" by 2Face Idibia.
 After her university education in 2012, she came back to Nollywood and starred in movies including Okafor's Law, Single and Married and 10 Days in Sun City.

-In 2015, she produced her first movie 3 is Company where she starred as the lead character.
+In 2015, she produced her first movie, 3 is Company where she starred as the lead character.

-In late 2016, she was the cover in the wedding edition of Genevieve Magazine.
+In late 2016, she was on the cover in the wedding edition of Genevieve Magazine.

+In November 2025, Jegede celebrated her 20 anniversary on stage, reflecting on a career that began after being discovered by filmmaker Charles Novia, which led to her debut speaking role in Missing Angel and her breakthrough appearance in 2004 in 2Baba's "African Queen" music video.
+Outside of her acting career, she has engaged in philanthropic initiatives, including sponsoring primary and secondary education for underprivileged students since 2019 and founding a support initiative for single parents.

 Personal life

 On 1 November 2021, Yvonne Jegede, who is a single mother, celebrated the third birthday of her son, and spoke of his importance in her life.

+Following her separation from actor Olakunle "Abounce" Fawole, her ex-husband publicly took responsibility for the marital breakdown, stating in an interview that his actions caused the split and acknowledging that while his romantic feelings had ceased, he maintained a strong post-marital respect and love for her.